pivotal-cf/docs-pks/vsphere-nsxt-rpd-mpd.hbs.md

 ###<a id='hardware-capacity'></a> Adding Hardware Capacity

-To add hardware capacity to your Tanzu Kubernetes Grid Integrated Edition environment on vSphere, do the following:
+To add hardware capacity to your {{  vars.product }} environment on vSphere, do the following:

 1. Add one or more ESXi hosts to the vSphere compute cluster.
 For more information, see the [VMware vSphere documentation](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere/7-0/vcenter-server-installation-and-setup-7-0/introduction-to-vsphere-installation-and-setup/overview-of-the-installation-and-setup-process.html).